Madalynn Payne didn’t bring to the cradle of Anabaptism this past summer the same lineage as some of her Eastern Mennonite University peers.

 Payne was one of 11 students – nine women and two men – who traveled through Austria, Switzerland, and Germany from May 7 to June 17 as participants in a spring cross-cultural semester, “Radical Europe: 16th and 21st Century Expressions of Anabaptist/Mennonite Identity.”

 The students explored Anabaptism’s roots in central Europe, with a special focus on the crosscurrents of gender and class that shaped the nascent movement.
-Schmidt led a cross-cultural with a similar theme in 2004.

 The cross-cultural was one of five offered this summer by the university, which has required some form of cross-cultural study for more than 30 years.
 Student groups are accompanied by EMU faculty with years of experience living and working in destination countries, a dynamic which offers unique perspectives and engagement with the local culture.